History of Taysom Hill in Timeline

 November 20, 2020: First Career Start at Quarterback

-On November 20, 2020, Taysom Hill made his first career start at quarterback for the Saints against the Falcons due to Drew Brees’ injury, leading the Saints to a 24-9 victory with 233 passing yards and two rushing touchdowns.
+On November 20, 2020, Taysom Hill made his first career start at quarterback for the Saints against the Falcons, passing for 233 yards and rushing for 51 yards and two touchdowns in a 24-9 victory.

-On March 14, 2021, the same day Drew Brees announced his retirement, Taysom Hill signed a 4-year, $40 million extension with the Saints, structured to save the team salary cap space.
-He subsequently lost the starting quarterback job to Jameis Winston.
+On March 14, 2021, Taysom Hill signed a four-year, $40 million extension with the Saints on the same day that Drew Brees announced his retirement.
+Hill subsequently lost the starting quarterback job to Jameis Winston.

 November 22, 2021: Contract Extension

-On January 9, 2022, Hill suffered a Lisfranc injury in a game against the Falcons, an injury that later required surgery.
+On January 9, 2022, Taysom Hill suffered a Lisfranc injury in a game against the Falcons, requiring surgery.

 March 2022: Position Change to Tight End